terryjavascript/worldgif/README.md

 # APP FUNCTIONS

 This application allows users to click and load pre-assigned gifs (top buttons).
 It also allows users to add their own places to travel through the giphy database.
 Users are able to animate the gifs by clicking once, and also stop the gifs by clicking once again.
+Contents rating for gifs are also displayed on top of the image.

 # OBSTACLES